LIKE IT NEVER HAPPENED

 I was absolutely appalled as I listened to Sándor dance around Steve Morgan’s criminal history.
 To this day, I struggle to wrap my head around the way Sándor and the Network handled this entire situation.

-When Sándor started the meeting, I sat there listening, wondering how he was going to address the fact that Steve Morgan had been previously arrested for Aggravated Criminal Sodomy of a child while he was a youth pastor.
+When Sándor started the meeting, I sat there listening, wondering how he was going to address the fact that Steve Morgan had been previously arrested for Aggravated Criminal Sodomy of a child while he was a youth pastor for a Morman church camp.
 And very quickly, it hit me.
 He COULD NOT even say what happened.
-I was absolutely appalled as I listened to Sándor dance around Steve Morgan’s criminal history.
-To this day, I struggle to wrap my head around the way Sándor and the Network handled this entire situation.
+The leaders prefer to say that Steve was a youth leader and not a pastor, and they claim he did commit this crime before he was a Chrisitian.
+Keep all of this in mind.

-This is what he says (pulled from the transcript of the meeting), “And so Steve was 22.
+Pulled from the transcript of the Family meeting), Sandor says, “And so Steve was 22.
 And at that Mormon summer camp, there was a young man who was 15.
 And the events of whatever the day was, went into the legal system, the judge followed it through, I don't remember what the actual attorney word for it is.
 Charges were dropped or settled or satisfied, or some attorney-ish thing.
 And the outcome was community service and counseling.”

 A few times, he referenced this as a “horrific sin” and then tried to argue that nothing had been covered up or concealed.